 Electric cars (EVs) are zero-emission vehicles.
 That means they don’t emit Carbon Dioxide (CO2) or Nitrous Oxides (NOx) like a petrol or diesel car (ICE).
-That would automatically suggest that an electric car is much better for the environment, but that isn't the case.
+That would automatically suggest that an electric car is much better for the environment.

 Other main differences include: